Connecting Recruiters, Candidates, Colleges & Small Scale Companies/Startups like never before | www.lokmattimes.com

 The company aims to reduce the hiring cost of employers and enable small-scale companies/startups and hiring managers to make better decisions.
 Currently, JobGiffy houses 100+ employers and more than 2500+ Jobs.

-- Video Interviews – Simple Integration with one of the leading cloud-based video conferencing servicesin the world.
+6. Video Interviews - Simple Integration with one of the leading cloud-based video conferencing services in the world.

+Job Giffy furthermore provides College to Corporate Support via various workshops under their flagship workshop titled The 21 Step Interview Preparation Program.

 With The 21 Step IPP and Certified Recruitment Generalist Program by HR Brain HUB (The Parent Company) Job Giffy is on a journey to empower candidates and recruiters to enhance the Candidate Recruiter Experience.